Not registered yet?

 Monthly energy uplift charge.

-Market Network Node or Nodal energy prices are the prices received by generators.
-Nodal prices are determined according to the demand and supply characteristics of each of the injection nodes (market network nodes - MNNs) on Singapore's electricity network.
+Market network node or nodal energy prices are the prices received by generators.
+Nodal prices are determined according to the demand and supply characteristics of each of the injection nodes (market network nodes - MNNs), taking into consideration transmission losses and congestion on Singapore's electricity network.
+In the settlements reports, this is termed as the Market Energy Price (MEP).

 NEMS